adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 We use `tcp` protocol as Traefik will handle SSL termination.
 Set `proxyprotocol` to true to allow Traefik to get real IP of clients.
 {{</ alert >}}

-One applied, use `hcloud load-balancer list` to get the public IP of the load balancer and try it.
+One applied, use `hcloud load-balancer list` to get the public IP of the load balancer and try to curl it.
 You should be properly redirected to HTTPS and have certificate error.
 It's time to get SSL certificates.

 ### cert-manager